NGS-bioinf/MetaAll/README.md

 ```
 ../path_to_sequence_run/fastq_pass
 ```
-Rename folder if you wish (e.g. rename "barcode01" to "clinical_sample")
+Rename folder if you wish (e.g. rename "barcode01" to "sample01")

 **Suggestion:** Before run use "-n" flag in shell scripts, to perform dry-run.
 ### Long reads reference genome alignment